nick-ng/poe-map-team/LAB_GEMS.md

 - 15.0 Exsanguinate (1, Exsanguinate of Transmission)
 - 14.0 Poisonous Concoction (1, Poisonous Concoction of Bouncing)
 - 12.0 Righteous Fire (1, Righteous Fire of Arcane Devotion)
-- 11.0 Summon Holy Relic (1, Summon Holy Relic of Conviction)
+- 11.4 Summon Holy Relic (1, Summon Holy Relic of Conviction)
-- 10.0 Kinetic Rain (1, Kinetic Rain of Impact)
-- 10.0 Kinetic Rain (1, Kinetic Rain of Impact)
 - 10.0 Penance Brand (2, Penance Brand of Dissipation, Penance Brand of Conduction)
+- 9.0 Kinetic Rain (1, Kinetic Rain of Impact)
+- 9.0 Kinetic Rain (1, Kinetic Rain of Impact)
 - 8.0 Summon Stone Golem (2, Summon Stone Golem of Safeguarding, Summon Stone Golem of Hordes)
-- 8.0 Flame Surge (1, Flame Surge of Combusting)
+- 7.6 Flame Surge (1, Flame Surge of Combusting)
 - 5.0 Rage Vortex (1, Rage Vortex of Berserking)
 - 5.0 Power Siphon (1, Power Siphon of the Archmage)
 - 4.5 Spark (2, Spark of the Nova, Spark of Unpredictability)
+- 4.3 Volatile Dead (2, Volatile Dead of Seething, Volatile Dead of Confinement)
 - 4.0 Cremation (2, Cremation of the Volcano, Cremation of Exhuming)
 - 4.0 Ice Spear (1, Ice Spear of Splitting)
-- 3.7 Smite (1, Smite of Divine Judgement)
+- 3.7 Ice Shot (1, Ice Shot of Penetration)
 - 3.5 Animate Weapon (2, Animate Weapon of Ranged Arms, Animate Weapon of Self Reflection)
-- 3.4 Ice Shot (1, Ice Shot of Penetration)
+- 3.0 Smite (1, Smite of Divine Judgement)
-- 3.3 Volatile Dead (2, Volatile Dead of Seething, Volatile Dead of Confinement)
-- 3.1 Rain of Arrows (2, Rain of Arrows of Saturation, Rain of Arrows of Artillery)
+- 3.0 Rain of Arrows (2, Rain of Arrows of Saturation, Rain of Arrows of Artillery)
 - 3.0 Viper Strike (1, Viper Strike of the Mamba)
 - 2.5 Boneshatter (2, Boneshatter of Complex Trauma, Boneshatter of Carnage)
 - 2.5 Toxic Rain (2, Toxic Rain of Withering, Toxic Rain of Sporeburst)